 3. Food festival

 Get your taste buds revved up and visit the nearest Labor Day food festival.
-From the Southeast to the Northwest, there are plenty of fantastic food finds during Labor Day weekend.
+From the Southeast to the Northwest, there is plenty of fantastic food finds during Labor Day weekend.

 4. Make a movie